 It’s 100% dairy free, incredibly easy to make, and you’ll plenty of options for each step, making it your BEST butternut squash mac and cheese!

 Ingredients You’ll Need

 In this recipe we’ll be mixing pasta with a creamy butternut squash cashew cheese for a warm and comforting meal.
 Here’s everything you’ll need, plus tips and ideas for substitutions.

 - Butternut Squash – Cook your own or use canned butternut squash.
 If you can’t do either, maybe try using canned pumpkin instead.

 - Pasta – Use your favorite, regular, whole wheat or gluten free pasta.
 I tend to like smaller pasta for mac and cheese (elbow, shells, penne, rotini, etc.), but just about any pasta will do.

 - Cashews – Use only raw cashews.
 I know they can be expensive, but they make the BEST creamy sauces!
 And a one pound bag cost about as much as one pound of cheese.
 Buy in bulk if you can, some stores have weekly bulk sales (like Sprout’s on Thurs).

 - Garlic – If you don’t have fresh garlic, use 1 teaspoon garlic powder.

 - Dijon – Adds the slightest hint of distinct flavor, feel free to add a tad more.
 If you prefer, substitute with mellow miso for umami flavor.

 - Nutritional Yeast – Highly nutritious, nutritional yeast is nutty, cheesy and blends up delightfully creamy.
-If you don’t have it on hand, no worries you can omit it and still have great cheese sauce.
+If you don’t have it on hand or don’t care for it, no worries you can omit it and still have great cheese sauce!